Bamboo Cutlery & Plates: A Restaurant Owner’s Guide to Saving Costs & the Environment

 As a restaurant owner, you're going through thousands of plastic utensils a month.
 You're not alone: Americans use just over an estimated 40 billion plastic utensils every year.
 And these are utensils made of plastic and made for the landfill, which ultimately contributes to the 350 million tons of waste added to our landfills every year.

+But we’re getting ahead of ourselves.
 Before we dive into the wonders of bamboo cutlery and plates and how they can your bottom line and the environment, let’s define some basic terms.

 How are bamboo utensils made?